AdelaideB9/blog/content/posts/2023/duckctf/based-crypto-challenge.md

 layout: post
 title: A Based Crypto Challenge - DuckCTF 2023
 date: 2023-08-04T00:00:00.000Z
-description: There's not much to say here other than this challenge is **BASED**.
+description: There's not much to say here other than this challenge is BASED.
 author:	lachlan
 categories:
   - ctf